Collaboration with two studies:

-Polyvagal Theory explains how threat can retune the autonomic nervous system into states of defense that disrupt social interactions, mood, sexual functioning, and health.
-Maladaptive responses can become chronic, and create additional problems with irritability, depression, anxiety, stress and chronic pain (like migraines, digestive issues and fibromyalgia).
+Polyvagal Theory explains how threats can retune the autonomic nervous system into states of defense that disrupt social interactions, mood, sexual functioning, and health.
+These maladaptive responses can become chronic, and create more problems with irritability, depression, anxiety, stress and chronic pain (like migraines, digestive issues and fibromyalgia).

-If we have unresolved trauma in our past, we may live in a version of perpetual fight-or-flight.
-We may be able to channel this fight-or-flight anxiety into activities such as cleaning the house, raking the leaves or working out at the gym, but these activities will have a different feel than they would if they were done with social engagement biology (think “Whistle While You Work”).
+If we have trauma in our past that has not resolved, we may live in a version of continued fight-or-flight.
+We may channel this fight-or-flight anxiety into activities, including cleaning the house, raking leaves or working out at the gym.
+However, these activities will feel different than if they were done with social engagement biology (i.e. “Whistle While You Work”).

 For some trauma survivors, no activity successfully channels their fight-or-flight sensations.
-They may be chronically distressed, irritable, angry or anxious.
-Over time, the sympathetic nervous system becomes overwhelmed and no longer works correctly.
-These people may then live in a version of perpetual shutdown, numbness, depression or freeze.
+They can become chronically distressed, irritable, angry or anxious.
+Over time, the sympathetic nervous system becomes overwhelmed and no longer works as it should.
+As a result, these people may live in a version of perpetual shutdown, numbness, depression or freeze.
 Sometimes this chronic stress response develops into a diagnosis of Post Traumatic Stress Disorder from the constant activation of the vagus nerve in the autonomic nervous system.

-We are currently collecting data with any interested current clients who are at least 19 years old to help us learn more about this cutting edge theory.
+We collect data with interested current clients who are 19 years old or older to help us learn more about SSP.
 The survey is anonymous.
-Clients do not need to have a trauma diagnosis, as we are looking at the body responses across multiple age groups, counseling experiences, and diagnoses.
+While clients do not need to have a trauma diagnosis, we are looking at the body responses across multiple age groups, counseling experiences, and diagnoses.
 The study consists of a survey, available by link that the client can do at home, or on a tablet in the office.
 It takes 20-40 minutes, and includes questions about health, pain, and optional questions about sexual functioning.

 Clients will receive a feedback form from the survey with information about traumatic response levels and pain issues.
-This can be shared with their clinician if the client chooses.
-The questions bring up body issues that the client may not previously have connected with mental health care, so the survey questions as a whole can also be discussed as part of the therapeutic intervention and awareness of stress on the body.
+The client can choose to share this feedback with their clinician.
+The questions bring up body issues that the client may not previously have connected with mental health care.
+The feedback can also be discussed as part of their therapeutic intervention and awareness of stress on the body.

-Some of the clinicians at Spencer Psychology (Alison Leslie, Laura Swinford, Kristin Sheikh and Jennifer Spencer) have been training in a technique of therapy called Somatic Experiencing based on Polyvagal Theory.
-The technique teaches clients to deactivate maladaptive nervous system activation, and process the traumatic or stressful responses as part of the brain’s memory of how the body felt during traumatic or stressful events.
-This is frequently woven into EMDR sessions, and is proving to be very effective in alleviating painful memories for our clients.
+Most of the clinicians at Spencer Psychology have training with polyvagal therapy or Somatic Experiencing.
+Our research projects help with using polyvagal principals into therapy.
+Using these techniques teach clients to deactivate maladaptive nervous system activation in the present to reduce anxiety, panic and depression symptoms.
+Additionally, they can also process the traumatic or stressful responses as part of the brain’s memory of how the body felt during traumatic or stressful events.
+As a result, these techniques are often woven into EMDR sessions and is proving to be very effective in alleviating painful memories for our clients.